What’s the cheapest way to insure a learner driver?

 There are a few different ways of insuring a learner driver but knowing which way to go can be confusing.

-Temporary or short-term cover for learner drivers
+Cheapest temporary or short-term cover for learner drivers

 Depending on your situation, buying short-term cover for learner drivers could be the cheapest way to insure a learner driver.